Goucher students and alumnae earn Fulbright Awards

 For the first time in college history, Goucher was included on the list of U.S. colleges and universities that produced the most 2017-2018 Fulbright U.S. students by the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
 Six students from Goucher received Fulbright awards for the 2017-2018 academic year with five students accepting.

-"I'm elated and honored to return to India under the Fulbright Fellowship program,” says Guzenski, who studied Cultural Sustainability and received a research fellowship to study in Nehru, India.
+"I'm elated and honored to return to India under the Fulbright Fellowship program,” says Guzenski, who studied Cultural Sustainability and received a research fellowship to study in Pune, India.
 “My previous time spent in India has continued to be an influence on the work I've done and the focus I've had in my courses in Cultural Sustainability at Goucher.
 I am excited to continue working and conducting research at the intersections of environment, culture, and women's studies."

 Finalists for the 2018-2019 academic year also include Charlotte Khuner ’17 who will be teaching English in Germany and was a Psychology major with minors in German and Music.
 Lea Love-Moore ’17, who was a Spanish major with a Latin American Studies minor and earned a Certificate in Secondary Education, will be teaching English in Brazil.